 I am super excited today to share with you my DIY Chilly The Snowman Christmas Ornament.
 You can make your own with my easy tutorial!

 I’ve chosen to name my creation, Chilly The Snowman, such a fun name, right!
 My Chilly The Snowman Christmas Ornament is in no way affiliated with any other Chilly the snowman.
-However they could potentially be distant cousins.
-My Chilly is an original creation which quite frankly was just so much fun to do!
-I hope you will use my tutorial to make your own Chilly.
+However, they could potentially be distant cousins.

 - Three Styrofoam balls in graduated sizes (Dollar Tree)